MetOffice/lfric_core/documentation/source/how_to_use_it/parallelism/lfric_message_passing_interface.rst

 ---------------------------------

-Some of the functionality in the programming interface will only be used by advanced users, but the full API listed here for completeness.
+Some of the functionality in the programming interface will only be used by advanced users, but the full API is listed here for completeness.

 Helper functions
 ^^^^^^^^^^^^^^^^^